How I Prepare Pictures for the Web With Photoshop

 Thumbnails

-The main thing I was using Photoshop for, when making web galleries, was making thumbnail images of the pictures.
-I switched to ImageMagick, a powerful package that contains many useful picture whacking tools: in particular, it provides the "convert" command, which I use as follows:
+I used to use Photoshop to make thumbnail images of pictures for web galleries.
+I switched to ImageMagick, a powerful package that contains many useful picture whacking tools: in particular, it provides the convert command, which I use as follows:

 convert -geometry 60 blah.jpg ../thumbs/blah.jpg

-for a landscape-orientation picture.
-"60" is the size in pixels of the longest dimension.
-For a portrait-orientation picture, use "x60".
+assuming it's a landscape-oriented picture.
+"60" is the width in image pixels.
+For a portrait-orientation picture, use "x60". convert has many more options.

 Non-Graphic Users

 Some users run with images disabled or are unable to see pictures.
-It is a courtesy to these users to provide enough text that they can at least navigate your page, and if the photographs are not the primary message themselves, to use ALT tags and descriptive text to allow them to get your message.
+It is a courtesy to these users to provide enough text that they can at least navigate your page, and to use ALT and TITLE tags and descriptive text to allow them to get your message.

 References

-There's plenty of information on the Web about this subject.
+There's plenty of information on the Web about preparing graphics for online use.
 Use a search engine to look for it.